javanile/mush-get-started/README.md

 Welcome to the **Mush Get Started** hackathon! 🚀

 ## 🌟 Mission
 Your mission is to create a command-line program that is useful in the Docker or DevOps world.
+You **must use Mush** and write code following the **Mush standard**.
 You can develop any tool that simplifies daily operations, such as:

 - A tool that stops all running Docker containers.
 - A tool that cleans up unused Docker containers from the system.